🙋♂️ Tech Support

 You should see a help menu listing the available commands.

-This file contains the necessary details to configure your environment.
-If you take a look at it, you’ll see that it contains a specific Python version (python=3.13) along with specific package versions (like pandas==2.2.3 and requests==2.32.3, for example).
+This will create a folder called dsc259r-2026-wi.
+If you look at the pyproject.toml file inside, you’ll see that it contains a specific Python version (python=3.12) along with specific package versions (like pandas==2.2.3 and requests==2.32.3, for example).

-Step 3: Create a new environment
+Step 3: Sync the environment

 uv sync